7 Nights: 3 x REYKJAVIK, 3 x AKUREYRI, 1 x REYKJAVIK

 Fosshotel Baron (3*) – Reykjavik

-Fosshotel Baron is a clean and friendly hotel standing right in the heart of Reykjavík, near the seafront, within walking distance of shops and attractions.
-The hotel offers both hotel rooms and apartments, perfect for families or small groups travelling together.
-Enjoy a scenic walk by the seaside, visit Harpa Concert Hall and try some of Reykjavík’s great restaurants and cafés, all just a stone’s throw away.
-Breakfast is included in your stay and you will also have the option to eat at the hotel’s restaurant and enjoy drinks in the bar.
-All rooms are en suite and include free Wi-Fi.
+Fosshotel Baron is a historical hotel standing prominently in the heart of Reykjavík, close to the seafront and within walking distance of many popular shops and attractions.
+Enjoy a scenic walk beside the sea, visit Harpa Concert Hall and try some of Reykjavík’s great restaurants and cafés, all just a stone’s throw away.
+A breakfast buffet is served in the hotel’s Restaurant.
+Comfortable lounge and hotel bar.
+All bedrooms are comfortably furnished with shower and WC, TV, tea/coffee making facilities, hairdryer and room safe.
+Free hotel Wi-Fi.